Maou-sama/Intor-to-Game-Dev-Spring-2018/README.md

 ## Getting Started

-To check out the project please clone the entire project or download as a zip file and open the Game-Dev-Spring-2018 folder with Unity.
+To check out the project please clone the entire project or download as a zip file.

 ### Prerequisites